 Go to any of our college websites to apply online.
-Computers and staff are available in our Admissions lobbies to assist you.
-The FAL15 admission application period closes after August 16, 2015.
-Applications submitted after that date will not be accepted for the summer term.
+Computers and staff are available during our regular business hours.
+The SPR16 admission application period closes after February 1, 2016.
+Applications submitted after that date will not be accepted for the spring term.